Let's do a little bit of math...

 Though it is clear that creating a social media marketing plan is essential... some businesses neglect it.

-A lot of companies post things on social media without any real plan and strategy behind it.
+A lot of companies post things on social media without any real plan or strategy behind it.

 They even have multiple social media accounts.